-The blade of this chef’s knife is thicker at the spine and tapers down to the edge.
+The blade of this chef’s knife is thicker in the spine and tapers down to the edge.
 The thicker blade provides stability and leverage while cutting.
-The edge is sharpened at a 15 degree angle.
+The edge is sharpened at a 15-degree angle.
 It is useful for a multitude of cuts such as butchering, chopping, slicing, mincing, and dicing.

 The handle’s design provides an excellent grip.
 I especially liked how comfortable using a pinch grip was with this handle and bolster.
-The texture of the handle is smooth, and was a little slippery while using with oily hands.
-The design of the handle creates a look and feel that the knife is a single unit.
-The way the handle is put together not only feels good in your hand, it also makes it easy to clean by keeping food particles out of any crevices.
+The texture of the handle is smooth and was a little slippery while using with oily hands.
+The design of the handle creates a look and feel that

 Cleaning and Maintenance

 The J.A.
-Henckle International Classic Chef’s Knife can be cleaned in the dishwasher because it has a synthetic handle.
+Henckels International Classic Chef’s Knife can be cleaned in the dishwasher because it has a synthetic handle.
 Although J.A.
-Henckle recommends using caution when putting your knife in the dishwasher, I recommend that all knives be hand washed to ensure their sharpness and longevity (see: Kitchen Knife Care).
-This includes immediately rinsing off after use, and then using warm water and soap to fully clean it.
+Henckels recommends using caution when putting your knife in the dishwasher, I recommend that all knives be hand washed to ensure their sharpness and longevity (see: Kitchen Knife Care).
+This includes immediately rinsing off after use and then using warm water and soap to fully clean it.

 Although the blade is made of stainless steel, they are not 100% rust proof.
 Rinse off fruit and vegetable juices along with other high acid foods as soon as you are finished using it.
 If your knife gets rust stains, you can use a non-abrasive metal cleaner to remove them.